What’s a Game Jam?

 What have you done at previous jams?

 Click on the “Games” link at the top of the page to see the wacky stuff we’ve come up with in previous jams.

 Darn, this sounds awesome, but I’m busy this weekend.
 Are there going to be more?

 Yup!
-Along we usually have a couple 2-3 jams each year in St. Louis.
+We usually have 2-3 jams each year in St. Louis.
 For more information on these, join the St. Louis Game Developer Meetup Group or check out the St. Louis IGDA to keep up on announcements.

 How else can I help?